Clinical Guidelines Portal

 No animal studies of placental or breast milk passage of tipranavir have been reported.
 It is unknown if placental or breast milk passage of tipranavir occurs in humans.

 No studies of tipranavir have been completed in pregnant women or neonates.
-A case report with PK measurements of tipranavir used in a single pregnancy showed relatively high levels of tipranavir third trimester and relatively high placental transfer (0.41), as measured by cord blood.1 It is unclear whether this finding will be applicable to other pregnancies.
+A case report with pharmacokinetic measurements of tipranavir used in a single pregnancy showed relatively high levels of tipranavir in the third trimester and relatively high placental transfer (0.41), as measured by cord blood.2 Whether this finding will be applicable to other pregnancies is unclear.

 - Antiretroviral Pregnancy Registry Steering Committee.
 Antiretroviral Pregnancy Registry international interim report for 1 Jan 1989–31 July 2013.
 2013.
 Available at http://www.APRegistry.com.
 Accessed March 5, 2014.

 - Weizsaecker K, Kurowski M, Hoffmeister B, Schurmann D, Feiterna-Sperling C. Pharmacokinetic profile in late pregnancy and cord blood concentration of tipranavir and enfuvirtide.
 Int J STD AIDS.
 2011;22(5):294-295.
 Available at http://www.ncbi.nlm.nih.gov/pubmed/21571982.